Two Hours West of St Louis and you find.....

 New hotels are opening, (our hotel, the Red Lion was a refurbished shoe factory) and places like the Ball Park, near the Cardinals Stadium are expanding significantly.
 The Arch has a nice new Visitor Center, there are several sports and arts venues and swanky hotels too now.

 Market St is so vast and wide it reminds me of Eastern European era design!
 Today, what to do with the space and buildings?
 Some, indeed most, now have a purpose and present an interesting parade of styles.
 A few require still some work.

 On the water front The Gateway Arch anchors the downtown in what is now a vibrant area.

 St Louis has many neighborhoods and thanks to Metrolink many are easy to get to.
 Maplewood on Route 66 attracted me (as I live in Maplewood NJ) and an active place that is.
 LaFayette has gorgeous homes from a well to do era to wander past for example.
-Soulard, (where the Budweiser Museum is!) is a lively are also with a range of now, well maintained, houses.
+Soulard, (where the Budweiser Museum is!) is a lively area also with a range of, now, well maintained, houses.